maxjacobson/playlister_rails/README.md

 ## todo

 * save embedcode in the database? or continue to fetch every time...? if save in database, save it when scraping or only after it's been requested?
-* make sure new song works
+* check what new artist and new genre are doing